How to Use CBT for Anxiety: 12 CBT Techniques You Can Use Right Now (With Worksheets)

 You may be thinking, “but it was the behavior, the drinking, that caused the feelings of anxiety, depression and guilt.“

 What if your behavior was the same, you slipped up and drank again, but instead of thinking “I'm such a fuck up, I'll never get over this,” you think, “That was a mistake, I promised myself I wouldn't drink.
 I'm going to take stronger action from here on out, I'll start by throwing out all the alcohol in the house.“

 Do you think your feelings would be the same?

-Besides all that, if we were to go back in time and look closely, our thoughts prior to the drinking, influenced or directly led to our decision to drink in the first place.
+Besides that, if we were to go back in time and look closely, our thoughts prior to drinking, directly influenced or led to our drinking in the first place (ie. our behavior).

 “Thoughts” include not only our conscious thoughts but our thinking processes, our interpretations of ourselves and events and our deeply held beliefs.

 “Feelings” can be in our awareness and felt fully or they can be unconscious and repressed, desperately seeking expression